 You may have a well-rounded, personal investment portfolio, but you’re likely not buying ILS products.
 The investors of which we speak are large, professional investors like pension funds and hedge funds.

-Years ago, I was part of a Florida Insurance Summit where a panel of traditional and alternative reinsurers were debating the magnitude of a market-turning event.
+Years ago, we attended part of a Florida Insurance Summit where a panel of traditional and alternative reinsurers were debating the magnitude of a market-turning event.
 You could practically hear the eye-rolling when an executive of a prominent alternative fund remarked, “We’re supported by the largest pension fund in the world.
 CalPERS (the pension fund for California government employees) wouldn’t blink an eye at a $300 million loss representing .1% of its funds.”

 That was a time when the rivalry between traditional and alternative reinsurers was more palpable as the growth of the ILS market helped to stave off market cycles resulting from capacity ebbs and flows, keeping prices depressed for all.
 But the fact of the matter is that traditional insurers have benefitted from that capacity with cheaper retrocession (reinsurance for reinsurers) and risk diversification, and most have developed some form of ILS offering themselves.
 That buy-in further shows how alternative markets disproved long-standing critiques that they would lack the staying power after a large catastrophe.